lancebailey26/lancebailey26/README.md

-### Hi there!
+## Hi there!
 I'm Lance.

-I'm a Full Stack Web Dev.
+I'm a Web Developer, working mainly in Meteor.js and React.
 Here you'll find some of the projects and apps I've built, and what I'm currently working on.

 If you'd like to contact me, you can reach me at: